-Services that are covered for you What you must pay when you get these services With this benefit, you'll get a credit loaded to your UnitedHealthcare UCard® each quarter to buy covered OTC items.
+Services that are covered for you What you must pay when you get these services physician or surgical charges.
+Referral is required.
+Over-the-counter (OTC) credit Provided by: Solutran Quarterly credit is \$75 With this benefit, you'll get a credit loaded to your UnitedHealthcare UCard® each quarter to buy covered OTC items.
 Credits are added on the first day of each quarter (in January, April, July and October) and expire on the last day of each quarter (March 31, June 30, September 30 and December 31).
 Covered items include brand name and generic OTC products like vitamins, pain relievers, toothpaste, and first aid products.
 The credit cannot be used to buy tobacco or alcohol.
-Home and bath safety devices Combined with OTC credit amount You can also use your OTC credit on covered home and bath safety devices like bathmats, grab bars and shower chairs.
-Home shipped OTC products and home and bath safety devices are available You can use your credit at thousands of participating stores or place an order online.
-Home shipping is free and there is a \$35 minimum to place an order. nationwide.
+Combined with OTC credit Home and bath safety devices amount You can also use your OTC credit on covered home and bath safety devices like bathmats, grab bars and shower Home shipped OTC products chairs. and home and bath safety devices are available nationwide.
+You can use your credit at thousands of participating stores or place an order online.
+Home shipping is free and there is a \$35 minimum to place an order.
 Visit the UCard Hub at myAARPMedicare.com to find participating stores, check your balance or place an order online.